 Being resourceful and thinking out of the box can help you solve problems but most of all, it is important to not be hesitant to ask for help from others.

 Business involves money.
-In order to run an eCommerce business, you need to have at least basic accounting skills.
+To run an eCommerce business, you need to have at least basic accounting skills.
 You need to learn how to compute your profits and losses, and even forecast your finances in the future.
 All your expenditures must be recorded so that you will know whether your business is gaining profits or not.
 So if you do not know how to calculate these, it’s good to start learning basic accounting now even before you start a business so you can account for everything from your initial investments and expenses until your business gains conversions and succeeds.

 5. Technical Skills